See How Easily You Can Get Fitter

 Weight Loss: I Don’t Know What To Do

-I Want To Lose Weight But Don't Know Where To Start
+What To Do When You Don't Know Where To Start With Weight Loss

 Key Takeaways

-• Invest in your metabolism through strength training: Muscle burns significantly more calories at rest than fat.
-Incorporating just 20–30 minutes of resistance training twice a week turns your body into a more efficient calorie-burning machine.
+• Invest in Your Future Metabolism: Incorporate strength training at least twice a week; muscle burns significantly more calories at rest than fat, making your body a more efficient calorie-burning machine.

 Video Overview